Olympus E-M1 Mark III

-“The Olympus E-M1 Mark III makes previously impossible shots easy to snap.”
+“The Olympus E-M1 Mark III makes previously impossible shots easy.”

 - Excellent stabilization